wpmarketingteam/WP5.6Marcomms/Questions and Answers/2_twenty_twenty_one_theme.md

 Try the Twenty Twenty One theme for yourself and discover its many benefits.
 The Release Squad working with others across the project have done a lot of work on this theme and it’s a great step forward.

 ***

+# Dark Mode In Twenty Twenty One Theme

+TwentyTwentyOne will include support for Dark Mode, with options for its use found within the customiser.

+image goes here....

+As the information next to the option for Dark Mode explains, it allows the site to honour the users dark mode preferences on the device they are viewing your site on.

+Once enabled, the front end of the site will show a floating button to enable/disable dark mode.

+image goes here....

+If a visitor to your site has dark mode enabled on their system preferences, the site will default to their chosen preference (dark mode on/off).
+While still having the option on the site to disable it, should they wish with this floating button.

+If you do enable dark mode, pay careful attention to any logos and graphics used on your site.

+## Questions and Answers - aimed at supporting non-developers

+You can use dark mode in the Twenty Twenty One theme by asking your developer or self-installing if you have administrator rights, the  dark mode.

+***

-#### Thanks to [Olga Glekler](https://profiles.wordpress.org/oglekler/), [Christopher Churchill](https://profiles.wordpress.org/vimes1984/), [Abha Thakor](https://profiles.wordpress.org/webcommsat/) and [Meher Bala](https://profiles.wordpress.org/meher/) for researching and working on this document, and to the teams that provided assistance.
+#### Thanks to [Olga Glekler](https://profiles.wordpress.org/oglekler/), [Mark Smallman](https://profiles.wordpress.org/marks99/), [Christopher Churchill](https://profiles.wordpress.org/vimes1984/), [Abha Thakor](https://profiles.wordpress.org/webcommsat/) and [Meher Bala](https://profiles.wordpress.org/meher/) for researching and working on this document, and to the teams that provided assistance.